 Use a soft cloth or long-handled soft brush and soapy water to clean exterior windows.
 To rinse the windows and dislodge remaining debris, set your garden hose to a moderate stream of water and spray the windows, starting with the top and working your way downward.
 Do not use a direct, full-pressure spray which can leak into the vinyl frame components.

-You can clean interior and exterior surfaces of many types of vinyl windows from indoors.
+You can clean the interior and exterior surfaces of many types of vinyl windows from indoors.
 For example, you can crank casement windows open or tilt single- or double-hung window sashes into the room.
-The sashes have tilt latches which release the sashes so that you can tilt them or remove them.
+The sashes have tilt latches that release the sashes so that you can tilt them or remove them.
 Clean your vinyl window frames and panes with a soft cloth and soapy water.
 Wipe the windows with clear water and dry the surface with a soft cloth.
 Do not leave soap residue on the window.

 Before you use a cleaning product, check the label to ensure its ingredients are acceptable under environmental laws in your state.
 Do not use cleaners that contain strong solvents or acids, which produce fumes and can permanently damage vinyl surfaces.
 Abrasive cleaners or pads can scratch vinyl windows.
 When you clean your windows, do not remove stickers that contain warranty information or other product certifications.